colour-science/alshaders/README.md

 # alShaders Arnold shader library
 # by Anders Langlands

+# See BUILD_INSTRUCTIONS.txt for how to build
+# See TODO.txt for upcoming features and bug fixes

 For any questions, please email anderslanglands+alshaders@gmail.com

 Copyright (c) 2012, Anders Langlands.